MariiaSitarchuk/Silpo-UCD-Enhancing-Checkout/README.md

 In this folder you can find:
 * Document with the competitors analysis
 * Proofs of moderated usability testing and interviews
-* Document with the interview scripts for experienced and inexperienced users
+* Document with the interview and usability testing script for experienced user
-* Document with the usability testing scripts for experienced and inexperienced users
+* Document with the interview and usability testing script for inexperienced user
 * Document with the results of moderated usability testing
 * Document with the results of SUS evaluation of system state
 * Document with the answers to the survey (in Ukrainian)